2025 East Los Angeles explosion: Incident

 The explosion initially occurred at 7:30 a.m.
 PDT on Friday, July 18, 2025.
-US media sources indicated that the officers were in the process of handling an "unexploded ordinance" during the incident when it exploded.
+US media sources indicated that the officers were in the process of handling an unexploded ordnance during the incident when it exploded.
 Sheriff Robert Luna said that the grenades were originally retrieved from an apartment complex in Santa Monica, and at the time of the incident, were believed to have been inactive.

 The three officers who died were a part of the arson unit and explosives units, and were in the process of disposing of them when one of them went off.
-Aerial cameras from the affiliate news KABC-TV showed an explosion occurring in a parking lot sheriff’s vehicles and boxed trucks.
-The surrounding area was evacuated and fenced off as investigating authorities worked the at scene, and Luna said that the area was still inaccessible to the public on Friday.
+Aerial cameras from the affiliate news KABC-TV showed an explosion occurring in a parking lot sheriff’s vehicles and box trucks.
+The surrounding area was evacuated and fenced off as investigating authorities worked at the scene, and Luna said that the area was still inaccessible to the public on Friday.

 All fatalities in the incident were deputy officers, and were described as "fantastic experts" in their field.
 With three fatalities, the incident marked the most deaths in a single day in the history of the Los Angeles County Sheriff's Department.
 The incident is still under investigation.